 Unless otherwise agreed, payment is made after submission of the relevant verification and claims materials.
 Verification materials include before and after photos and receipts for goods and services bought as a minimum, but may include more, depending on the measure.
-Detail of verification materials for each measure can be found in the Technical measures Guidance section.
-Claims materials include an invoice from the farm business to the Supply Aggregator along with a record (in the LENs .xls claim form) of the land parcels over which the measure has been implemented.
+Detail of verification materials for each measure can be found in the measures Guidance section.
+For example: claims materials should always include an invoice from the farm business to the Supply Aggregator along with a record (in the LENs .xls claim form) of the land parcels over which the measure has been implemented.